strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 To set a new filter:

 1. Click on the **Filters** button.
-2. Click on the 1st list box to choose the field on which the condition will be applied.
+2. Click on the 1st listbox to choose the field on which the condition will be applied.
-3. Click on the 2nd list box to choose the type of condition to apply.
+3. Click on the 2nd listbox to choose the type of condition to apply.
 4. Enter the value of the condition in the 3rd box.
 5. (optional) Click on the add button ![icon add new](../assets/content-manager/icon_add2.png) to add another condition-based filter.
 6. Click on the **Apply** button.